rebelsky/csc207c/_eboards/eboard23-1.md

 ### Hashing

-_TPS: How should we compute a hash value?_
+_TPS: How should we compute a hash value?
+How about for our `BigFraction` class from the start of the semester?_

 Hash exercise
 -------------